 Injuries and Crashes

 Offering delivery means having delivery drivers, and that means having commercial auto liability.
 Drivers who are in a hurry to make deliveries may face an even higher risk.
-According to the National Highway Traffic Safety Administration, there were 6,452,000 police-reported crashes in 2017.
-Speeding is a common factor in crashes, linked to 26 percent of traffic fatalities in 2017.
+According to the National Highway Traffic Safety Administration, the estimated number of police-reported crashes increased from 6.74 million in 2018 to 6.76 million in 2019.
+Speeding is a common factor in crashes, linked to 26 percent of traffic fatalities in 2019.

 But the risk for injury doesn’t stop when the car does.
 Delivery drivers could also face injuries due to slip and fall accidents while walking to the customer’s door.
 Because muggers may assume that delivery drivers carry cash, drivers can also become the victims of crime.